changhsinlee/changhsinlee.github.io/_posts/2019-01-07-pyderpuffgirls-ep5.md

 ### Writing SQL code

-One of the most boring task in analytics is dealing with a repetitive SQL query.
-It usually starts with a business requests.
+One of the most boring task in analytics is dealing with a repetitive SQL query that comes from business requests.
 I've used this workflow many times:

 * First, I looked at the data and realized that there was a piece of code that, with a slight change in one place, had to be repeated at least 20 to 30 times.
 * Then, I selected and pressed Ctrl+C to copy that part of code and proceeded to smash my Ctrl+V 20-30 times in said section.